raleel/cfi-srd-pt/0008_Combat.md

 #### Grip

 Provided the opponent is within the attacker's Unarmed Combat reach, they may use an empty hand (or similar limb capable of gripping) to hold onto the opponent, preventing them from being able to disengage from combat.
-The opponent may attempt to break free on his turn, requiring an Opposed Roll of either Brawn or Unarmed against whichever of the two skills the gripper prefers.
+The opponent may attempt to break free on his turn, requiring an Opposed Roll of either Musculatura or Unarmed against whichever of the two skills the gripper prefers.

 #### Impale

-Roll weapon damage twice, with the attacker choosing which of the two results to use for the attack.
+Roll weapon damage twice, with the attacker chooCanto which of the two results to use for the attack.
 Assuming the weapon is a melee weapon, if armor is penetrated and causes a wound, the attacker has the option of leaving the weapon in the wound or yanking it free on their next turn.
 Leaving the weapon in the wound inflicts a Difficulty Grade on the victim's future skill attempts.
 The severity of the penalty depends on the size of both the creature and the weapon impaling it, as listed on the Impale Effects Table below.
 For simplicity's sake, further impalements with the same sized weapon inflict no additional penalties.
 To withdraw an impaled weapon during melee requires use of the Ready Weapon Combat Action.
-The wielder must pass an unopposed Brawn roll (or win an Opposed Brawn roll if the opponent resists).
-Success pulls the weapon free, causing further injury to the same location equal to half the normal damage roll for that weapon, but without any Damage Modifier.
+The wielder must pass an unopposed Musculatura roll (or win an Opposed Musculatura roll if the opponent resists).
+Success pulls the weapon free, cauCanto further injury to the same location equal to half the normal damage roll for that weapon, but without any Damage Modifier.
 Failure implies that the weapon remains stuck in the wound with no further effect, although the wielder may try again on their next turn.
 Specifically barbed weapons (such as harpoons) inflict normal damage.
 Armor does not reduce withdrawal damage.
 While it remains impaled, the attacker cannot use his impaling weapon for Parrying.

 ##### Impale Effects Table